dittorahmat/ideb-checking/memory-bank/progress.md

 - **UI/UX Refinements:** The frontend is basic and can be improved with better styling, loading indicators, and user feedback.

 ## 3. Current Status
-- **Status:** v0 Mockup - Initial Implementation Complete.
+- **Status:** v0 Mockup - Backend Refactoring Complete.
+All tests passing.
-- **Details:** The core functionality of the mockup is in place.
-A user can log in, submit a request, and see the list of requests.
+- **Details:** The core functionality of the mockup is implemented.
+Significant refactoring has been done on the backend for dependency injection and error handling.
+All backend tests are now passing.
 The application is running locally with the backend server serving the frontend files.

 ## 4. Known Issues
-- No real error handling is implemented on the frontend or backend beyond basic console logs and alerts.
-- Comprehensive unit and integration tests have been added for the backend Go application.
-The `TestCreateRequestHandler_LiveSearch` is now passing after refactoring `InputJSONPath` and `readFileFunc` handling.
-- The challenges with the `replace` tool have been overcome by carefully constructing the `old_string` and `new_string` parameters.
+- The `DropTable` linting error is a false positive from `golangci-lint` as the method does not return an error.